 What Does It Really Cost To Start A Food Truck Business?

-If you belong to this second group, you can begin making a few more intelligent predictions about how much you’ll need.
-Networking within local food truck owners can get you some good advice from peers, which together with your own calculations on initial costs (rental of commissary space, the truck itself, equipment in your kitchen and staff wages) will help produce what seems like a good figure.
+Do you belong to this second group?
+For you, begin making a few more intelligent predictions about how much you’ll need.
+Networking within local food truck owners can get you some good advice from peers.
+Together with your own calculations on initial costs (rental of commissary space, the truck itself, equipment in your kitchen and staff wages) will help produce what seems like a good figure.